 Unfortunately, the net camber or deflection becomes more difficult to accurately predict when longer spans are used.
 The deflection caused by the beam weight is a function of the span length to the fourth power (see Fig. 1.1).
-Deflection predictions become much more difficult and sensitive for longer spans.
+Therefore, the deflection caused by the beam weight is proportionately greater for longer spans.
+A greater prestressing force is also required to balance the stresses caused by the beam weight.
+Because there are greater stresses caused by the beam weight and the prestressing force, proportionately greater time dependent responses will occur.
+This makes the net response more difficult to predict.

 When comparing net camber or deflection predicted by an analytical technique to the measured response, the error should not be considered as the difference between the measured and analytical net response divided by the measured net response.
-Theoretically, the error should be considered as the difference in the sums of the absolute values of the components, divided by the sum of the absolute values of the components for the actual beam.
+Instead, the error should be considered as the difference in the sums of the absolute values of the components, divided by the sum of the absolute values of the components for the actual beam.
 Unfortunately, it is impossible to separately measure the responses due to the prestressing force and the weight of the beam.
-Therefore, when percentage error is determined in this report, it will be the difference in the predicted and the measured a.
-Time dependent camber caused by prestressing force:
+Therefore, when percentage error is calculated in this thesis, it will be the difference in the predicted and the measured net response divided by the sum of the absolute values of the components calculated by the analytical technique.